squteronsquter/laravel-starter-with-tailwindcss/README.md

 npm run prod
 ```

-### Files included are samples you can use to replace copy into your original files as per instructions above.
+### Files included are samples you can use to replace or copy into your original files as per instructions above.

 **_Happy coding_**